 A strategy $(\alpha^\star, \beta^\star)$ is called a \textit{Stackelberg equilibrium} if, for any $\alpha \in \Ac$

-More importantly, they also introduce two different refinements of the notion of Stackelberg solutions, depending on the information available to the players: \emph{open-loop}, in which the player's strategies are decided at time $0$ as a function of the initial state, and \emph{feedback}, when the value of their strategies at time $t$ can only depend on the current state.
-In particular, they show that these different strategies lead in general to different solutions.
-This classification of Stackelberg equilibria proved to be crucial in the subsequent literature, especially when studying stochastic dynamic Stackelberg games.
-Unsurprisingly, it will also be at the crux of our analysis in this paper.
+More importantly, \cite{chen1972stackelberg} introduce two nuanced refinements of the Stackelberg solution concept, contingent on the information accessible to the players: the \emph{open-loop} strategy, where decisions are made at time zero based on the initial state, and the \emph{feedback} strategy, where decisions at time $t$ are influenced solely by the current state.
+These distinctions lead to fundamentally different solutions, as the strategies diverge in their formulation and execution.
+This categorisation of Stackelberg equilibria has been pivotal in subsequent literature, particularly in the realm of stochastic dynamic Stackelberg games.
+It is unsurprising, then, that this framework will form the cornerstone of our analysis in this paper.

-\paragraph*{Stochastic Stackelberg games.} The pioneering works dealing with stochastic versions of Stackelberg games also date back to the late 70s, with the discrete-time models of \citean{castanon1976equilibria}, \citean{basar1979stochastic}, and \citean{basar1984feedback}. \citean[Chapter 7]{basar1999dynamic} give an overview of the theory of Stackelberg games at the time, \textit{i.e.}, static, deterministic discrete- and continuous-time, and stochastic discrete-time.
-One had to wait for the influential work by \citean{yong2002leader} to see the literature on Stackelberg equilibria start incorporating continuous-time stochastic models.
-In this framework, the output process can be defined as the solution to a stochastic differential equation of the following form
+\paragraph*{Stochastic Stackelberg games} The pioneering exploration of stochastic versions of Stackelberg games dates back to the late 1970s, marked by the discrete-time models of \cite{castanon1976equilibria}, \cite{basar1979stochastic}, and \cite{basar1984feedback}. \cite[Chapter 7]{basar1999dynamic} provide a comprehensive overview of Stackelberg game theory at that time, encompassing static, deterministic discrete- and continuous-time, and stochastic discrete-time frameworks.
+However, it was not until the seminal work of \cite{yong2002leader} that the literature began to incorporate continuous-time stochastic models.
+In this advanced framework, the output process is elegantly described as the solution to a stochastic differential equation of the following form